We are looking for enthusiastic, motivated people to join us as interns for 10-12 week sessions throughout the year.

 Housing: Interns are responsible for their own housing.
 We will assist if possible and will put interns needing housing in touch with each other as soon as possible to find a common apartment.

 Transportation: Interns must have their own reliable transportation.
 Public transportation is extremely limited in the seacoast area.
-Interns will work on boats that are located in the towns of Rye, Hampton and Newburyport, and trainings/meetings are at our office in Portsmouth.
+Interns will work on boats that are located in the towns of Rye, NH and Gloucester, MA, help at our educational facility in Hampton Beach, NH and attend trainings/meetings at our office in Portsmouth.

 Other Opportunities: In addition to research and education on whale watch boats, interns may be involved in several shore-based programs.
-At our Blue Ocean Discovery Center in Hampton Beach or touch tank in Portsmouth, interns may assist in conducting educational programs about the local rocky shore marine life (crabs, sea stars, anemones, mussels, etc.); more information about this internship focus is below.
+At our Blue Ocean Discovery Center in Hampton Beach or aboard the M/V Thomas Laighton in Portsmouth, interns may assist in conducting educational programs about the local rocky shore marine life (crabs, sea stars, anemones, mussels, etc.); more information about this internship focus is below.
 Interns may also develop presentations and materials for our beach cleanup program or school programs, and conduct educational programs for local schools and groups as needed.

 Applications for the Summer Session (beginning June 1) are due March 15.
 Applications for Spring and Fall/Winter Sessions are accepted year-round.
 If interested in Spring or Fall/Winter sessions, please inquire about specific duties/responsibilities as whale watch boats only run through mid-October.